polterguy/phosphorusfive/README.md

-On Linux, building a release is easy, you simply choose "Release-Linux" as your project configuration, rebuild your solution, for then to choose "Tools/Deploy to Web" by right-clicking "phosphorus.application-pool".
-To create a release, you must make sure you have "uglifyjs" installed on your system, since the Linux Release configuration of phosphorus.ajax depends upon uglifyjs to minify its javascript.
+On Linux, building a release is easy, you simply choose "Release-Linux" as your project configuration, rebuild your solution, for then to choose "Tools/Deploy to Web" by right-clicking "p5.webapp".
+To create a release, you must make sure you have "uglifyjs" installed on your system, since the Linux Release configuration of p5.ajax depends upon uglifyjs to minify its javascript.

 ## Creating an Ajax widget hierarchy with p5 lambda